Frank Flint: Career

 He served as United States Attorney for the Southern District of California from 1897 to 1901 and as a U.S. Senator from California from 1905 until 1911 as a Republican, and holds the distinction of being the 1000th senator in overall seniority.
 Flint served one term in the Senate and did not seek reelection.

 Flint was elected as president of the board of trustees of Occidental College in 1914.
 Flint served as chairman of the National Boulder Dam Association and advocated for the building of the Boulder Dam (later renamed the Hoover Dam).
 In 1915, he became president of the Los Angeles Investment Company.
 He served in that role until his resignation in October 1928.

 Personal life

-On February 25, 1890, he married Katherine J. Bloss in Los Angeles; and they had two children.
+On February 25, 1890, he married Katherine J. Bloss in Los Angeles; they had two children.
 His brother Motley H. was postmaster of Los Angeles.
 Flint lived on Flintridge Avenue in Pasadena.
 He was a majority stockholder of Flintridge Country Club, but in 1927 withdrew his stake.

 Flint died on February 11, 1929, aboard the S.S.
 President Polk near the harbor of Manila.
 His body lay in state at Los Angeles City Hall.
 He was interred in the Forest Lawn Memorial Park Cemetery in Glendale.